MicrosoftDocs/connected-spaces/articles/install-cameras.md

 ms.reviewer: v-bholmes
 ---

-# Install a camera to use with Dynamics 365 Connected Spaces Preview
+# Install cameras to use with Dynamics 365 Connected Spaces Preview

 [!INCLUDE[banner](includes/banner.md)]

-This article describes how to install and configure a Loss Prevention (LP) camera to use with Microsoft Dynamics 365 Connected Spaces Preview.
+This article describes how to install and configure Loss Prevention (LP) cameras to use with Microsoft Dynamics 365 Connected Spaces Preview.

 ## Supported cameras